-Do there appear to be any patterns triggering the pupil's behaviour?
-Are our existing management systems effective?
-What achievable targets could we implement for the pupil to work towards?
-What are the pupil's strengths?
-What strategies could we implement to help the pupil achieve their targets?
+be there appear to be any notterns triggering the numily behaviour? there appear to be any patterns triggering the pupil's behaviour? re our existing management systems effective?
+Vhat achievable targets could we implement for the pupil to work towards? viat achievable targets could we implement for the pupil to work towards: Vhat are the pupil's strengths?
+Vhat strategies could we implement to help the pupil achieve their targets?